wdporter/i-am-that-vuepress/57-beyond-mind-there-is-no-suffering/readme.md

 **M:**&ensp;And what about you?
 Do you shape your life or are you shaped by it?

 **Q:**&ensp;Yes, you are right.
 A life story unrolls itself of which I am one of the actors.
-I have no being outside it, as it has no being without me.
+I have no beïng outside it, as it has no beïng without me.
 I am merely a character, not a person.

 **M:**&ensp;The character will become a person, when he begins to shape his life instead of accepting it as it comes, and identifying himself with it.